Sequential Attention for Feature Selection: Experiments

 \subsection{Feature selection for neural networks}

 \paragraph{Small-scale experiments.}

-We investigate the performance of Sequential Attention through extensive experiments on standard feature selection benchmarks for neural networks.
-In these experiments, we consider six datasets used in experiments in \citep{LRAT2021,ABZ2019}, and select $k = 50$ features using a one-layer neural network with hidden width 67 and ReLU activation (just as in these previous works).
-For additional points of comparison, we implement the attention-based feature selection algorithm of \citep{LLY2021} and Group LASSO, which has been considered in many works that aim to sparisfiy neural networks, as discussed in Section~\ref{sec:related-work}.
+We investigate the performance of Sequential Attention, as presented in Algorithm \ref{alg:sequential_attention}, through experiments on standard feature selection benchmarks for neural networks.
+In these experiments, we consider six datasets used in experiments in \citet{LRAT2021,ABZ2019}, and select $k = 50$ features using a one-layer neural network with hidden width 67 and ReLU activation (just as in these previous works).
+For more points of comparison, we also implement the attention-based feature selection algorithms of \citet{ABZ2019, LLY2021} and the Group LASSO, which has been considered in many works that aim to sparisfiy neural networks as discussed in Section~\ref{sec:related-work}.
 We also implement natural adaptations of the Sequential LASSO and OMP for neural networks and evaluate their performance.

-In Figure~\ref{fig:small} we see that Sequential Attention is competitive with or outperforms all of these feature selection algorithms on this benchmark suite.
-For each algorithm, we report the mean of the prediction accuracies averaged over 5 feature selection trials.
-We provide additional details about the experimental setup in~\Cref{sec:small-scale}, including specifications about each dataset in~\Cref{tab:datasets} and the raw mean prediction accuracies with standard deviations in~\Cref{tab:small-scale}.
-We also visualize the selected features on MNIST in Figure \ref{fig:mnist}.
+In Figure~\ref{fig:small}, we see that Sequential Attention is competitive with or outperforms all feature selection algorithms on this benchmark suite.
+For each algorithm, we report the mean of the prediction accuracies averaged over five feature selection trials.
+We provide more details about the experimental setup in~\Cref{sec:small-scale}, including specifications about each dataset in~\Cref{tab:datasets} and the mean prediction accuracies with their standard deviations in~\Cref{tab:small-scale}.
+We also visualize the selected features on MNIST (i.e., pixels) in Figure~\ref{fig:mnist}.

+We note that our algorithm is considerably more efficient compared to prior feature selection algorithms, especially those designed for neural networks.
+This is because many of these prior algorithms introduce entire subnetworks to train \citep{ABZ2019, GGH2019, WC2020, LLY2021}, whereas Sequential Attention only adds $d$ additional trainable variables.
+Furthermore, in these experiments, we implement an optimized version of Algorithm \ref{alg:sequential_attention} that only trains one model rather than $k$ models, by partitioning the training epochs into $k$ parts and selecting one feature in each of these $k$ parts.
+Combining these two aspects makes for an extremely efficient algorithm.
+We provide an evaluation of the running time efficiency of Sequential Attention in Appendix~\ref{sec:efficiency}.

 \paragraph{Large-scale experiments.}